ibm-cloud-docs/netezza/kafka.md

 You must install the driver in Kafka's library by editing *plugin.path*.
 For more information, see

-These steps are still in the box note, do we need/want them?

 1. Set up Java.
 1. Copy JDBC to Kafka.
-1. Set up Aiven.
+1. Set up your connector.
 1. Edit plugin.path.
 1. Edit the sink and source properties.